Data Reduction for Maximum Matching on Real-World Graphs: Theory and Experiments: Maximum-Cardinality Matching

 \subsection{Crown and LP-based data reduction}

-Crowns are a classic tool for data reduction rule for \VC (given an undirected graph find a smallest set of vertices that cover all edges) and can be seen as a generalization of \cref{rule:deg-zero-one-vertices} \cite{JCF04}.
-Crowns form a special subgraphs in the input graphs (see \cref{fig:crown} for a visualization):
+Crowns are a classic data reduction tool for \VC (given an undirected graph find a smallest set of vertices that covers all edges) and can be seen as a generalization of \cref{rule:deg-zero-one-vertices} \cite{JCF04}.
+A crown satisfies the following properties (see \cref{fig:crown} for a visualization):

 \begin{definition} A \emph{crown} in a graph~$G = (V,E)$ is a pair $(H,I)$ such that \begin{enumerate} \item $I \subseteq V$ is an independent set in~$G$ (no two vertices in~$I$ are adjacent in~$G$), \item $H = N(I) := \bigcup_{v \in I} N(v)$, and \item there is a matching~$M_{H,I}$ between~$H$ and~$I$ that matches all vertices in~$H$. \end{enumerate} \end{definition}